LautaMedia/QueryBuilder/QueryBuilder/README.md

 # QueryBuilder Documentation

-The purpose of this query builder is to make it easy to write, reuse and abstract sql queries in PHP.
+The purpose of this project is to make it easy to compose PostgreSQL queries in PHP.

-All QueryBuilder methods are globally available through  namespace.
+All the functions defined below are globally available through \Query\ namespace.

 This module is fully self-contained and does not have any internal or external dependencies.

-The interface of this query builder is pretty straightforward if you have previous SQL experience.
+The interface should be straightforward if you have previous SQL experience.
-It mostly mimics the MySQL syntax in PHP with a few exceptions and shortcuts.
+It tries to mimic SQL syntax in PHP except when SQL syntax is more complicated than it needs to be.

 ## IMPORTANT